<< WHAT IS A STRATEGY ? >>

 Many groups in search of immediate results ignore the Strategy of

 incremental gains.
-This Strategy is based on the advantages of working for
+This Strategy is based on the advantages of working

-small incremental gains in the process of moving towards your goals of having
+small incremental gains in the process of moving towards your goals

 your concerns addressed.
 It is in sharp contrast to the `all or nothing'

-approach commonly employed by many groups of going for big gains by dramatic
+approach commonly employed by many groups of going for big gains by

 and risky moves with no concern for what happens if they don't succeed.

-In the incremental gains Strategy you build on numerous small gains to
+In the incremental gains Strategy you build on numerous small gains

 a position where larger gains are possible.
-Besides being more effective, by
+Besides being more effective,

-accomplishing small gains you have something to show for your work each step
+accomplishing small gains you have something to show for your work

-of the way and you aren't risking a complete loss as you would with the `all
+of the way and you aren't risking a complete loss as you would with

 or nothing' approach.